geode-sdk/mods/mods-v2/egg.icon_hack/about.md

 # Icon Hack

-Unlocks all icons and colors!
+Unlocks all icons and colors, also adds an option to randomize them in the coloring menu!